Zeyu-Li/honor_cal_notes/README.md

 #### 31. Integration

 Also known as the antiderivative because it is the inverse of differentiation.
-It is analogue for a infinite sum.
+It is analogue for an infinite sum.

 > Def.
 >